A village hotel on the edge of the IJsselmeer, twenty minutes from Amsterdam centre, for those fleeing the crowded canals.

 - Fresh fish restaurant in a historic fisherman’s house

-- Durgerdam village reached by dyke, preserved from mass tourism
+- Durgerdam village accessible by dyke, preserved from mass tourism

 Location & access